BabylonJS/OldDocumentationSite/content/generals/Essentials/A_Babylon.js_Primer.md

 ### The createScene() Function - Purple Section ###
 The purple section of the big picture... is the createScene() 'function'... a Javascript 'function'.
 It is the most important section of a 'single HTML file' Babylon.js scene.
 You are not required to use a createScene() function in your Javascript code, but please do... in these early days of your webGL learning.
 I have some magic to show you... which is available if you keep most of your scene code... inside a function called createScene().
 (Like the one shown in the big picture.)

 Inside the createScene() function (the purple section)... we will be doing the actual Babylon.js commands and directives that cause beautiful webGL to happen.
 The rest of the big picture sections... are simply helpers and preparations... for the fantastic purple section... the createScene() function.
-Remember its name, because I will be mentioning it often in many Playpen Series tutorials.
+Remember its name, because I will be mentioning it often in many Playpen Series how_to.
 It will become your best friend.
 This I can promise.

 ## A Visit to The Playground ##
 We have worked hard and learned much, so we deserve some playground time, at the Babylon.js Playground web site.
 Here is a scene that I once created and then saved... at the playground: